How to Freeze Rows and Columns in Microsoft Excel? 5 Easy Steps

 This action removes the frozen status of the Excel sheet, allowing your rows to scroll freely again.

-How to freeze columns in Excel Sheet?
+How to Freeze Columns in Excel Sheet?

 Here are the steps to freeze columns in Excel, allowing you to keep specific columns visible while scrolling through your spreadsheet: